templado/documentation/src/features/view-model.md

 </section>
 ```

-The above HTML fragment has been annotated with [RDFa](https://www.w3.org/TR/html-rdfa/) attributes.
+The above HTML fragment has been annotated with [RDFa](https://www.w3.org/TR/html-rdfa/) attributes, a W3C standard to enrich markup with semantic information.
 In this case, only the `property` attribute has been used though.
 When following the tree structure, one can now understand that the text content of the "h3" element contains the `name` of an `author` and that his `business` `email` address is "john@example.org".

-Instead of reinventing the wheel and coming up with a proprietary set of attributes, Templado makes use of these attributes to map data from a View Model into the HTML.
+Instead of reinventing the wheel and coming up with a proprietary set of attributes, Templado makes use of these standard attributes to map data from a View Model into the HTML.
 This is done by calling the relevant method from or by accessing a public property of the given view model.
 Depending on the returned type, Templado will decide what to do next.

 #### How rendering works

 The view model renderer operates on the internal DOM representation of the template: Starting from the root element - also called `DocumentElement` -, Templado iterates over all its children and also follows the paths down each respective subtree recursively.
-Whenever one of the RDFa attributes [vocab](#vocab), [property](#property) or [typeof](#typeof) is encountered, the method associated with it will get called on the current view model context.
-If the returned value for a `property` triggered call happens to be an object, it's considered a view model and thus replaces the view model for the current tree position and all their nested elements - until potentially overwritten by yet another view model.
+Whenever one of the RDFa attributes [property](#property), [typeof](#typeof) or [vocab](#vocab) is encountered, the method associated with it will get called on the current view model.
+If the returned value for a `property` triggered call happens to be an object which is not an iterator or generator, it's considered a view model and thus replaces the view model for the current tree position and all their nested elements - until potentially overwritten by yet another view model.
 This effectively allows for walking down the document tree.

 This probably is best explained with an example.
 Let's assume this very basic HTML fragment is our template: